 - T1 - may show hypo intense foci in corpus callosum in the acute phase.

-- T2 - in the acute phase, hyper-intensities in the corpus callosum in the correct clinical setting may aid to the diagnosis. in the sub acute phase may show hypo intense focal lesions (likely as a result of haemosiderin) 3-4.
+- acute phase: hyper-intensities in the corpus callosum in the correct clinical setting may aid to the diagnosis

 - MR spectroscopy - the NAA / Cr ratio may show a progressive decrease to a minimum level after the 1st few months followed by a partial recovery after around 11 months 3.